pvigier/pvigier.github.io-jekyll/_posts/2019-07-08-entity-component-system-part2.md

 ## Dynamic number of components and systems

-It is a bit cumbersome too to have to specify in advance the maximum number of components and systems as template parameters.
+It is not convenient to have to specify in advance the maximum number of components and systems as template parameters.
 I think it would be possible to replace the `std::array`s in `EntityManager` by `std::vector`s without a big penalty in performance.

 However, `std::bitset` requires to know its number of bits at compile time.
 Currently, my idea to fix this issue is that instead of having a `std::vector<bitset<ComponentCount>>` in `EntityContainer`, we just use a `std::vector<char>` and we allocate enough bytes to represent the bit sets of all the entities.
 Then, we implement a lightweight class `BitsetView` that takes as input a pair of pointers for the beginning and the end of the bit set and we perform all the useful operations of `std::bitset` in this range of memory.